sagarbhusal01/Workplace-Automation/README.md

 it opens the 5th, 4th and 3rd app in 1st, 2nd and 3rd desktop

-As my 5th app is code,4th is figma and 3rd is brave browser I have made the method name to represent my preference
+As my 5th app is vs code,4th is figma and 3rd is brave browser I  made the method name to represent my preferences
 ```java

 void OpenBrowser() {